Eco-Flow/training/eco-flow-training/docs/nfcore_rnaseq.md

 You pipeline should now be working.
 <br/>

-If it ends in an error, most likely you did not specify the correct paths to the three input files OR maybe you forgot to use the `--profile docker` flag.
+If it ends in an error, most likely you did not specify the correct paths to the three input files OR maybe you forgot to use the `-profile docker` flag.
 Raise a comment to the tutor if you are stuck at this stage.
 <br/>

 If your pipeline did succeed, you can wait for the pipeline to finish running and start exploring the output of the pipeline.